-On December 17, 2012, I decided to buy $40,000 worth of Apple ELKS instead of lock it up in a 2% yielding CD for 7 years.
+On December 17, 2012 (when w were just coming out of the crisis), I decided to buy $40,000 worth of Apple ELKS instead of lock it up in a 2% yielding CD for 7 years.
 Apple was already down about $200 points from its $708 high and I felt the risk reward was to the upside at 12X earnings.
 With the stock now at ~$440, this trade has proven to be mistimed, or has it?

 When a stock is on a downward trend, the chances of an investor picking the exact bottom is slim.
 It’s a fools game really.
 If you are a value investor with a long enough time horizon, you set a valuation level which is deemed attractive and start legging in.
 I had no delusion of being able to pick the bottom at the time of purchase.
 My sole goal was to beat a 2% yielding CD in a relatively safe way without having to tie up my money for a long period of time.